-Ovarian cancer is the second most common gynecological cancer in the United States.
-The lifetime risk of developing ovarian cancer is approximately 1 out of every 72 women.
+The ovaries are female reproductive organs that produce eggs for fertilization.
+They secrete hormones like estrogen and progesterone.
+Ovarian cancer is the second most common gynecological cancer in the US.
+The lifetime risk is approximately 1 out of every 72 women.
 The median age of diagnosis is 63 years.
 More than 80% of all ovarian cancer patients get diagnosed after the age of 40.
 The risk of developing ovarian cancer increases with increasing age.

-Ovarian cancer causes, risks, and risk mitigation
+Causes, risks, and risk mitigation

 Reproductive factors include early onset of menstrual cycles or late onset of menopause.
-Women who have had multiple pregnancies are at lower risk of developing ovarian cancer.
-The use of oral contraceptive pills, undergoing tubal ligation (tubectomy) and breast feeding can offer some protection against ovarian cancer risk.
+Women who have had multiple pregnancies are at a lower risk.
+The use of oral contraceptive pills, undergoing tubal ligation (tubectomy) and breastfeeding can offer some protection against ovarian cancer risk.

-Family history or genetic factors plays an important role in the risk of developing ovarian cancer.
-Women with first degree relatives with ovarian cancer have about two-fold increased risk of developing ovarian cancer.
+Family history or genetic factors play an essential role in the risk of developing ovarian cancer.
+Women with first degree relatives with the condition have about two-fold increased risk.
 Genetic mutations responsible for the development of ovarian cancer are BRCA1 and BRCA2.
 However, Only 10% of all ovarian cancer cases present with confirmed BRCA1 or BRCA2 genetic mutations.
 A confirmed inherited BRCA1 gene mutation appends up to 15-45% lifetime risk of developing ovarian cancer, whereas a confirmed inherited BRCA2 gene mutation can increase the risk of developing ovarian cancer by 10 to 20%.

-Symptoms of ovarian cancer
+Symptoms and signs of ovarian cancer

-See more on signs and symptoms of ovarian cancer
+See more on signs and symptoms.

-See more on diagnosis of ovarian cancer
+See more on the diagnosis.

 Treatment of ovarian cancer

-See more on treatment of ovarian cancer
+See more on treatment.

-Survival rates of ovarian cancer
+Survival rates for ovarian cancer

-See more on survival rates for ovarian cancer
+See more on survival rates.